Student Research Grants Competition Information

 How To Apply

-Complete the Student Research Grants Competition application on the Wisconsin Scholarship Hub (WiSH) website, including:
+Complete the Conference Presentation Funds application on the Wisconsin Scholarship Hub (WiSH) website, including:

-5. An estimated itemized budget that includes all outside funding sources.
+- An estimated itemized budget that includes all outside funding sources.
 Applicants are expected to research rates and be good stewards of university resources when making purchasing decisions.
 Applications that appear to have inflated costs or been irresponsible with university resources will not be considered.
+Students should pursue funding from other sources and not assume that SRGC funds will be awarded.
 In addition to your advisor and academic program, you should investigate whether the organization hosting the conference has funding available to support graduate student presenters.

 Conference Presentation Award Payments